YU-JAN/portfolio/finalproject.md

 The dataset includes the wage gap ratio among 39 OCED countries in 20 years.
 In this dataset, I intend to compare the income inequality across different countries.
 2. Labor Force Statistics from the Current Population Survey [Clich here](https://www.bls.gov/cps/cpsaat39.htm) In this dataset, I would like to further compare the weekly earning among men and women in different occupations, and I especially want to look into the wage gap in the tech industry.
-3.Pittsburgh American Community Survey 2015 - Miscellaneous Data [Clich here](https://data.wprdc.org/dataset/pittsburgh-american-community-survey-2015-miscellaneous-data)
+3. Pittsburgh American Community Survey 2015 - Miscellaneous Data [Clich here](https://data.wprdc.org/dataset/pittsburgh-american-community-survey-2015-miscellaneous-data)
 In this dataset, I would like to specifically show the gender income difference in Pittsburgh.